 With its continuing economic growth trajectory and rising incomes, China certainly offers strong growth potential and genuine diversity for investors.
 So what could you be missing out on by not allocating to this growth powerhouse?

 Emerging markets (EM) have been growing rapidly in recent years.
 In fact, they now contribute over 50% of global growth and are expected to contribute over 60% by 2022.
-Once dominated by agriculture and heap manufacturing, EM countries are today home to some of the world’s fastest-growing economies and most innovative companies.
+Once dominated by agriculture and cheap manufacturing, EM countries are today home to some of the world’s fastest-growing economies and most innovative companies.

 While many investors invest in equities because of their potential for attractive long-term capital growth, when equity markets fall, as they often do, the timing of this fall can have a major impact on your investment balance.